qutech/QuMADA/docs/tutorials.rst

 	Applies the mapping specified to the instrument

    :instrument: Instrument
+   :mapping: str or InstrumentMapping, str has to be the path to a json file that contains the mapping.
-   :mapping: Mapping, has to be imported from qumada.instrument.mapping and be listed in the corresponding __init__ file
+             InstrumentMapping has to be imported from qumada.instrument.mapping and be listed in the corresponding __init__ file
    :return: None

 .. code-block:: python